 The end of the talk was marked by an inspiring example of an application built with PHP.
 He showed a tool to locate people and resources in emergency situations like natural disasters.
 He then exhorted the audience to build things that matter.

 Rasmus insisted on the idea that he doesn’t like programming, but giving solutions to problems.
-It was connected to that the he gave the best quote in the entire PHP Barcelona 2019 conference:
+It was connected to that he gave the best quote in the entire PHP Barcelona 2019 conference:

 I don’t care about people ranting about how bad PHP is or how stupid I am… on their WordPress blogs.